vibenas/Cybersecurity-Lithuania-Map/README.md

 Organisations identifying themselves in cybersecurity area and with operations in Lithuania are listed.

 Areas covered:
-1. Technology developers
+1. Technology Developers
 2. Distributors
 3. Integrators / Consultancy
 4. Educators & Research
-5. Government of Lithuania capabilities
+5. National Capabilities

 If your organisation would like to be mentioned, please contact via message on https://www.linkedin.com/in/viliusbenetis/

-##	1. Technology developers
+##	1. Technology Developers

 *	**Local ownership**